gestevam/preprint_fetcher/README.md

   ### Setup:

-  1. Download the scripts from onto your local machine
+  1. Download the scripts onto your local machine

   2. Go into the folder